 Biobehavioral Research Core

-The Biobehavioral Research Core is a subdivision of the Animal Models Core and assists in all aspects of behavioral testing in rodents, including the execution of behavioral tests, the development of experimental designs, and the submission of IACUC protocols, as well as analysis of data and preparation of scientific reports.
+The Biobehavioral Research Core assists in all aspects of behavioral testing in rodents, including the execution of behavioral tests, the development of experimental designs and the submission of Institutional Animal Care and Use Committees (IACUC) protocols, as well as analysis of data and preparation of scientific reports.
 Behavioral testing in rodents ranges from the assessment of general health and neurological function (i.e., sensory and motor function) to the measurement of complex behaviors such as social interaction, memory and learning.

 The Biobehavioral Research Core provides assistance for the development of testing schedules with standard and/or custom batteries of behavioral tests.